-> - Cut the leeks in half lengthwise, then rinse them well (there’s often dirt trapped in the tops) and dry.
-Arrange in a glass baking dish, cut side down.
+- Cut the leeks in half lengthwise, then rinse them well (there’s often dirt trapped in there) and dry.
+Arrange them in a 9 X 13 baking dish, cut side down.

-> - Roast 20 minutes.
-Remove from oven, turn so that cut side is up, sprinkle with the Parmesan and pepper flakes, then continue roasting until fork-tender and golden brown, 10 more minutes.
+- Roast them for 20 minutes.
+Remove from the oven, turn so that their cut side is up, sprinkle with the Parmesan, then continue roasting until fork-tender and golden brown, about 10 more minutes.

 Add Your Own Notes